RichoM/richom.github.io/index.markdown

 layout: home
 ---

 I'm a programmer and here are some things I made.
-Find more on my [github page](https://github.com/RichoM).
+Find more projects on my [github page](https://github.com/RichoM).
+Also, you can play some of my games in my [itch.io page](https://richo.itch.io/).

 ![separator](imgs/separator.png)